-Mahua Moitra says she gave Darshan Hiranandani access to her Lok Sabha account, denies taking money
+Mahua Moitra says she gave businessman access to her Lok Sabha account, but denies taking money

-The Trinamool Congress leader also stated that she did not receive any cash or gifts from the businessman for letting him upload the questions.
+The Trinamool Congress leader also stated that she did not receive any cash or gifts from the businessman for letting him upload parliamentary questions.

-Trinamool Congress MP Mahua Moitra on Friday said that she gave businessman Darshan Hiranandani access to her online Lok Sabha account but denied taking any cash from him, reported The Indian Express.
+Trinamool Congress MP Mahua Moitra on Friday said that she gave businessman Darshan Hiranandani access to her online Lok Sabha account but denied taking any bribes from him, reported The Indian Express.

+Moitra is being questioned by the Lok Sabha Ethics Committee in connection with complaints by Bharatiya Janata Party MP Nishikant Dubey and advocate Jai Anand Dehadrai alleging that she took bribes from Hiranandani to ask questions in Parliament.

 “No MP types her/his own question,” said Moitra.
 “I have given him [Hiranandani] the password and login for someone in his office to type it [the questions] down and upload.”